 \subsection{Subquestion Type Analysis}

-We use 100 claims in the development set and manually categorize their subquestions into two disjoint sets: \emph{literal} and \emph{implied}, where \emph{literal} questions can be derived from the surface information of the claim and \emph{implied} questions are those that need extra knowledge in order to pose.
+We (the authors) manually categorize 285 subquestions from 100 claims in the development set into two disjoint sets: \emph{literal} and \emph{implied}, where \emph{literal} questions are derived from the surface information of the claim -- whether a question can be posed by only given the claim, and \emph{implied} questions are those that need extra knowledge in order to pose.

 Table~\ref{tab:annotation-lexical-overlap} shows basic statistics about these sets, including the average number of subquestions for each claim and lexical overlap between subquestions and the base claims, evaluated with ROUGE precision, as one subquestion can be a subsequence of the original claim.
 On average, each claim contains one implied question which represents the deeper meaning of the claim.
 These implied questions overlap less with the claim.